 - 9 affordable storage towers for small spaces

-The other $100 Room Challenge bloggers are sharing their week 3 progress below.
-The full room reveals are next week.
+The other $100 Room Challenge bloggers are sharing their progress below, and the full room reveals are next week.
 I can’t wait to share our finished bathroom!

 If you want to save this post for later, remember to bookmark it or you can pin it here: